Skip to Content

 Continued support beyond the first year is guaranteed, provided that progress toward completion of the degree requirements is satisfactory.
 Sources of support include departmental funds, training grants, research grants, and individual fellowships.

 Compare the cost of living in Iowa City with other U.S. cities.

-The Biosciences Program does not require that students have individual fellowships.
+The Office of Graduate and Postdoctoral Studies does not require that students have individual fellowships.
 However, we strongly encourage students with highly competitive academic credentials and research experience to apply to such sources.